cockroachdb/docs/src/current/v22.2/trigram-indexes.md

 docs_area: develop
 ---

-{% include_cached new-in.html version="v22.2" %} A _trigram index_ is a type of [inverted index](inverted-indexes.html) created on a [`STRING`](string.html) column.
+{% include new-in.md version="v22.2" %} A _trigram index_ is a type of [inverted index](inverted-indexes.html) created on a [`STRING`](string.html) column.
 Trigram indexes are used to efficiently search for strings in large tables without providing an exact search term.

 This page describes how to create and use trigram indexes on CockroachDB.